 I charge $145 for a 60 minute session.
 I meet with clients for a full 60 minutes, and use the last 5 minutes for wrapping up, scheduling, and payment.

-I set my prices based on business and living expenses, my level of training and experience, and an ability to offer extra-discounted services to those who need it.
+I set my prices based on business and living expenses, my level of training and experience, and an ability to offer extra-discounted or pro-bono services to those who need it.
 When you pay my full rate for a session, you are not only supporting my small business, but you are also helping someone else receive services who otherwise may not be able to access them.

 While it is infrequent (about once every two years), I occasionally may raise my rates by a small margin ($5-$10).
 I do this based on my growing qualifications, and the general trajectory of the standard of business maintenance and living in Portland.
 If my rates will be going up, I do my best to give clients at least 2 month's notice, 1 month's notice at a minimum.